cilium/cilium/Documentation/contributing/release/backports.rst

           .. code-block:: RST

-                Once this PR is merged, you can update the PR labels via:
+                Once this PR is merged, a GitHub action will update the labels of these PRs:
                 ```upstream-prs
-                $ for pr in AAA BBB ; do contrib/backporting/set-labels.py $pr done VVV; done
+                AAA BBB
                 ```

        The ``upstream-prs`` tag `is required